 Group 2 – You will receive the same materials as Group 1 delivered to you at Week 10, after you complete the final questionnaire.
 You may choose to receive these materials on a weekly basis or all at once.

 Group 3 – You will receive Light Therapy glasses with instructions on how to use them.
 You will be asked to wear the glasses when you wake up in the morning for the duration of the project (i.e. until Week 10).
 We ask that each time you use the glasses for 20 - 30 minutes each time and avoid wearing them while driving.
 Although there is no maximum duration of glasses usage per day, we recommend against using the glasses for more than 30 minutes each time that you use them, as exceeding this time does not necessarily lead to greater benefits.
 You will also receive strategies for daytime/night-time light exposure and will be provided with a night light.
+An email will be sent to you each week for the first 6 weeks to encourage your use of Light Therapy.

 Group 4 – You will receive both the written strategies in Group 1 as well as the Light Therapy glasses in Group 3.
-Like Group 3, you will wear the glasses for 20 minutes in the morning and will make use of strategies relating to daytime/night-time light exposure, as well as receiving a night light.
+Like Group 3, you will wear the glasses for 20 minutes in the morning and will make use of strategies relating to daytime/night-time light exposure, as well as receiving a night light and a Light Therapy email each week for the first 6 weeks.

 If you are allocated to Groups 1, 3 or 4, the orientation phone call will include information on how to make the most out of the project and will be individualised to your needs.

 Regardless of your Group, you will also receive a telephone call mid-way through the project to touch base (5-15 minutes).
 All participants will receive a phone call from a researcher at Week 6 to assess sleep and health, taking a maximum of 10 minutes.